Heidi Jon Schmidt

-Please send it no later than Wednesday, TBA, to firstname.lastname@example.org .
+Please send it no later than Wednesday, October 7, to firstname.lastname@example.org .
 Send your work as a Word attachment, using Times New Roman, 12-point type.
 The class will go for two weeks, with 3 Zoom sessions and a private blog we can all post to through the days.

 To review our cancellation policy, click here.